As a groom, one of the most personal decisions you’ll make for your wedding is choosing your groomsmen.

 The best man’s responsibilities often extend beyond those of the other groomsmen.
 In addition to the general duties, the best man usually:

-• Takes the lead in organizing the bachelor party.
+- Takes the lead in organising the bachelor party.

 Financial Responsibilities: